randa-magdy/booking-platform-doc/paypal-integration-doc.md

 ### **3. Payment Authorized but Not Captured (Delayed Capture)**

-**Goal:** To authorize a user's funds without immediately capturing them, allowing for capture at a later date.
+**Goal:** To authorize a user's funds without immediately capturing them, allowing for capture at a later date while holding the amount on the user’s account.

-**Precondition:** The merchant's business model requires an authorization hold first.
+**Precondition:** The merchant’s business model requires an authorization hold first (e.g., hotel booking or delayed service).

 **Detailed Flow:**